ksaisujith/Course-Projects-Java/README.md

 # Java Programs
-All programs that are built while masters course using Java
+All programs that are built in Java course of masters degree